samboy2k/ContractTestingExample/README.md

 # ContractTestingExample
-Contracting Testing Example for Basis Template and Learning
+Contrac Testing Example for Basis Template and Learning